Rape Laws in California – Penal Code 261

 Then, a lot of times, if the person gets away, there's going to be identification issues as to whether or not they have any DNA to put him back at the scene or the alleged victim can identify the person as the individual who committed the assault with intent to achieve some rape.

 So, people don't realize that burglary is breaking into the dwelling house of another with the intent to commit a felony if that felony happens to be rape or some sexual assault, making it a worse burglary than, typically, people trying to break into stealing someone's property.
+Penal Code 220 PC defines the crime of assault with intent to commit a felony.

 State Prison Time and Sex Offender Registration